Belloy-Lab/AD_SexBiased_Genomics_Proteomics/00_Multiomics_docker.md

 # 🧬 Multi-omics toolkit Docker Image (v0.1)

-This Docker image provides a pre-configured environment for running the [FUSION](http://gusevlab.org/projects/fusion/) pipeline and other downstream analyses provided in this repository.
+This Docker image provides a pre-configured environment for running our PWAS, xQTL and other downstream multi-omics analyses provided in this repository.

 It includes:
 - R 4.5 with key CRAN + Bioconductor packages